tizianofassina/tizianofassina/README.md

 🤝 I combine analytical rigor with philosophical insight
 💡 Passionate about using technology to address human challenges

-🌱 Lifelong learner, driven by curiosity and intellectual challenges
 🌍 Interests: personal well-being, literature, and the philosophy of science
 😊 Believer in Moore’s Intuitional Utilitarianism and in finding happiness through the contemplation of beauty and meaningful human interactions